vansh1306/DockStorm/README.md

 ### 9️⃣ **Minikube with Docker on Windows ☸️**
 🔹 **Objective:** Configure Minikube to run Kubernetes clusters locally within a Docker environment on Windows.
 🔹 **Focus Areas:** Kubernetes setup, Minikube optimization, and local development best practices.

+### 1️⃣1️⃣ **Microservices Architecture using Docker Swarm ⚓**
+🔹 **Objective:** Build and deploy a scalable microservices-based application using Docker Swarm.
+🔹 **Focus Areas:** Load balancing, service discovery, and distributed application management.

 ### 1️⃣2️⃣ **Microservices Architecture using Docker Swarm ⚓**
 🔹 **Objective:** Implement a microservices-based application using Docker Swarm for enhanced scalability.